 The GPEI established a novel oral polio vaccine type 2 (nOPV2) Working Group to manage and coordinate the rapid and effective rollout of nOPV2.
-The vaccine is a modified version of the existing type 2 monovalent OPV (mOPV2), that clinical trials have shown provides comparable protection against poliovirus while being more genetically stable and less likely to revert into a form which can cause paralysis.
+The vaccine is a modified version of the existing type 2 monovalent OPV (mOPV2).
+Clinical trials have shown comparable protection against poliovirus while being more genetically stable and less likely to revert into a form that can cause paralysis.

 The phased replacement during 2021 of Sabin OPV2 with novel OPV2 is expected to substantially reduce the source of cVDPV2 emergence, transmission, and subsequent risk of international spread.
-Full licensure and pre-qualification of nOPV2 is not expected before 2022; therefore all countries at risk of cVDPV2 outbreak should consider preparing for nOPV2 use under the WHO Emergency Use Listing procedure.
+Full licensure and pre-qualification of nOPV2 are not expected before 2022; therefore, all countries at risk of cVDPV2 outbreak should consider preparing for nOPV2 use under the WHO Emergency Use Listing procedure.

 Polio Vaccination News

 April 7, 2021 - The Global Polio Eradication Initiative summary of new WPV and cVDPV viruses this week (AFP cases and ES positives): Afghanistan: five cVDPV2 cases and eight cVDPV2 positive environmental samples; Pakistan: two WPV1 and three cVDPV2 positive environmental samples; Burkina Faso: one cVDPV2 case; Côte d’Ivoire: four cVDPV2 positive environmental samples; Liberia: one cVDPV2 positive environmental sample; Sierra Leone: one cVDPV2 case.